landlab/landlab/docs/model_grid.rst

 An important component of any numerical model is the method for handling boundary conditions.
 In general, it's up to the application developer to manage boundary conditions for each variable.
-However, **ModelGrid** makes this task a bit easier by providing lists of nodes and links that lie along the boundary of the grid, and those that lie in the interior.
-It also allows you to de-activate portions of the grid perimeter, so that they effectively act as walls.
+However, **ModelGrid** makes this task a bit easier by tagging nodes that are treated as boundaries (*boundary nodes*) and those that are treated as regular nodes belonging to the interior computational domain (*core nodes*).
+It also allows you to de-activate ("close") portions of the grid perimeter, so that they effectively act as walls.

 Let's look first at how ModelGrid treats its own geometrical boundaries.
 The